 What is the Florida Statute of Limitations?

-In previous articles in the Lawyer 101 series, we explore Florida’s laws surrounding various accidents.
-The newest writeup in Lawyer 101 series details another important topic.
+In the Lawyer 101 series, we explore Florida’s laws and what they mean for those who sustain injuries due to accidents.
+Our new article details another important topic.
 This time, it’s the Florida Statute of Limitations.
 It’s important to place emphasis on Florida’s strict Statute of Limitations.
-The Law Resource Blog offers readers an in-depth look specifically at Florida’s Statute of Limitations as it pertains to Personal Injury law.
+The Shaked Law Resource offers an in-depth look at Florida’s Statute of Limitations as it pertains to Personal Injury law.

 What is the purpose of the Florida Statute of Limitations?